Join us in these

 The second area that you should examine is the competition to determine which areas your competition is strong in.
 The reasoning for this is to make sure any area in which you decide to expand should not be an area in which the competition, whether it is another independent retailer or a chain store, is already strong.

 Here is the opportunity to carry unique product lines or products the competition does not stock.
 You can demonstrate to your customer that you are priced right, by carrying a small selection of the same rifles the chain store does.
-Pricing these rifles with little to no margin to match the price of the chain store will verify to your customers that you are priced correctly on all of the items you sell.
+Pricing these items with little to no margin to match the price of the chain store will verify to your customers that you are priced correctly on all of the items you sell.

 Start this exercise by looking at the reports from your computer, and then begin to look for these opportunities.
 You will not only grow the sales in your store, but you will find many ideas to offer services to your customers that the competition just can't match.